piotrammain/damn-vulnerable-defi-v3-Solutions-Foundry/README.md

 The original repository, without solutions, can be found on the [Damn Vulnerable DeFi V3 Github page](https://github.com/tinchoabbate/damn-vulnerable-defi/tree/v3.0.0).

+## Disclaimer

+All Solidity code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.

+DO NOT USE IN PRODUCTION.

 ## How to start?

 #### 1. Install Foundry